When I was a young girl, our family rarely went to church, except on Christmas Eve and Easter.

 But this time, my voice didn't come back.

 I was in shock!
 I panicked, and I worried.
 About a month later, it was time for plan B and I went back for another surgery.
 Surely, this time around, the result would be successful since my doctor would perform a slightly different procedure in order to heal my voice and the scar tissue on my vocal cords.

 But, sadly, despite these two surgeries back to back, my voice was still gone with no sign of coming back.

 So, I began to pour out my heart to God.
 I told Him how sad I was to have lost my voice and not been able to get it back despite being treated by a very capable doctor.
 I remember telling Him that I knew everything I had was His, including my voice, and for Him to do with it what He wanted.
 I was surrendering.
-Tears flew down my face and didn't stop.
+Tears rolled down my face and didn't stop.
 I cried myself to sleep that night.
 Then I woke up the next morning and I felt at peace about coming to God.
 I knew it was the right thing to do.

 And my voice was back!!!!!